 - Wander through the open air museum that is Florence's city centre

-- Explore Siena and the wonderfully preserved medieval city of San Gimignano
+- Explore Siena and the wonderfully preserved medieval town of San Gimignano on a private guided tour

 Contact one of our Italy specialists + 44 (0) 20 3958 6120

-Today you will walk across the River Arno on the oldest bridge in Florence, the Ponte Vecchio, which was rebuilt in 1345 after the wooden structure was destroyed in a flood.
-Here, browse the jeweller's shops which now line the bridge, or simply look out over the river and enjoy the picturesque views.
+Walk across the River Arno on the oldest bridge in Florence, the Ponte Vecchio, which was rebuilt in 1345 after the wooden structure was destroyed in a flood.
+Along the way, browse the jeweller's shops which now line the bridge, or simply look out over the river and enjoy the picturesque views.
 To admire this bridge in its entirety, head down to the adjacent Ponte Santa Trinita, where you will be far enough away to grab a full view of Ponte Vecchio's medieval craftsmanship and snap some scenic photos.

-When it comes to dinner, if you love to try out little local eateries, we know the finest places to eat and drink that are - mercifully - tourist-free, and can reserve a table for you in advance.
+When it comes to dinner this evening, if you love to try out little local eateries, we know the finest places to eat and drink that are - mercifully - tourist-free, and can reserve a table for you in advance.

-San Gimignano is a tiny walled town located on a hill-top, intact through the centuries and famous for its numerous tall towers, frescoes and other valuable works of art.
+Next up is San Gimignano, a tiny walled town located on a hill-top, intact through the centuries and famous for its numerous tall towers, frescoes and other valuable works of art.
 On arrival you will visit a museum inside a medieval palace and have the chance to watch how skilled craftsmen produce handmade objects according to long standing traditions.

 Enjoy a half day excursion to Pisa this morning, where you can visit the famous leaning tower.
-On arriving by private transfer you will be met by a local tour guide who will show you all there is to see in this historic town, which houses a portfolio of well-maintained Romanesque buildings, Gothic churches and Renaissance piazzas.
+After driving from your hotel in Siena to Pisa, you will be met by a local tour guide who will show you all there is to see in this historic town, which houses a portfolio of well-maintained Romanesque buildings, Gothic churches and Renaissance piazzas.

 After lunch, return to your hotel and relax in the spa, experiencing a treatment inspired by local ingredients.
-We can also provide horseback riding, mountain biking and yoga classes.
+We can also arrange horseback riding, mountain biking and yoga classes in the region if you’re looking for something more active.

 A Rough Idea of Price